 - Add a hitmap on top of an image

-An excellent Mozilla foundation course that explores and tests some of the skills talked about in the Multimedia and embedding module.
-Dive deeper into the basics of composing webpages, designing for accessibility, sharing resources, using online media, and working open.
+An excellent Mozilla foundation course that explores and tests some of the skills talked about in this Multimedia and embedding module.
+Dive deeper into the basics of composing webpages, designing for accessibility, sharing resources, using online media, and working open (meaning that your content is freely available and shareable by others).